Statistics: 40% are made up!

 Here is a more difficult statistic to verify.

-However, by reading the press release, I couldn’t find a source of the statistic or a way to verify it.
+However, by reading the press release, I couldn’t find a source of the statistics or a way to verify them.

-Maybe he shared the source and his methods at the talk he gave … but it wasn’t in the press release.
+Maybe he shared the source and methods at his talk, but they weren’t in the press release.

 Next, I would ask, does this statistic make sense?
-How does he measure a “life saved?”
+How does he measure a “lives saved?”

-There is no standard method across the USA for determining the number of lives lost due to medical errors, hospital acquired infections, and errors administering prescription medicine.
+There is no standard method across the USA for determining the number of lives lost due to medical errors, hospital-acquired infections, and errors in administering prescription medicine.
 Therefore, how would you know the exact number (273,077) of lives saved?
 Can you know the exact number of lives saved without knowing the number of lives lost?

 Without an accurate measurement system, statistics are a guess.
 And a guess is not a good way to manage performance improvement efforts.